cicirello/JavaPermutationTools/paper/paper.md

 inverse computation, etc.

-The motivation and origin of this library is our research on fitness landscape analysis for permutation optimization problems [@cicirello2018a; @cicirello2016; @cicirello2014; @cicirello2013].
+The motivation and origin of this library is our research on fitness landscape analysis for permutation optimization [@cicirello2018a; @cicirello2016; @cicirello2014; @cicirello2013].
 In a permutation optimization problem, solutions are represented by permutations of some set, and the objective is to maximize or minimize some function.
-For example, a solution to a traveling salesperson problem (TSP) is the permutation of the set of cities that corresponds to the minimal cost tour of the cities.
+For example, a solution to a traveling salesperson problem is the permutation of the set of cities that corresponds to the minimal cost tour.
 During our research, we developed a Java library of permutation distance metrics.
 Most of the distance metrics in the literature are described mathematically with no source code available.
 Thus, our library offers convenient access to efficient